Miner365247/PLZA_ShinyCharm_BattleCalc/README.md

 # Any Resturant
 Start timing as the start of the first battle, at the "You are challenged by ..." screen, stop as soon as you are given rewards.

-# SPOILER WARNING
-This character that is talked about is in the late game of Pokemon Legends Z-A. Also, this next method is part of the postgame, so if you don't want to have major spoilers for a character or postgame content, stop here!

-Final chance!
-Don't say I didn't warn you.

 # Jacinthe*
 *This may not be correct as I have not reached this part of the postgame.